 The Company classifies its securities at date of purchase as either held to maturity ("HTM"), trading or available for sale ("AFS").
 HTM debt securities are those that the Company has the ability and intent to hold until maturity.
 Trading securities are securities purchased with the intent to sell within a short period of time.
 AFS securities are securities that are not classified as a HTM or trading securities.
 AFS securities are recorded at fair value.
 Unrealized holding gains and losses, net of the related tax effect, on AFS securities are excluded from earnings and are reported in the consolidated statements of stockholders' equity and the consolidated statements of comprehensive income as a component of accumulated other comprehensive income or loss.
 HTM securities are recorded at amortized cost.
 Trading securities are recorded at fair value, with net unrealized gains and losses recognized in income.
 Transfers of securities between categories are recorded at fair value at the date of transfer.
-Declines in the fair value of HTM and AFS securities below their cost that are deemed to be other than temporary are reflected in earnings as realized losses or in other comprehensive income, depending on whether the Company intends to sell the security or more likely than not will be required to sell the security before recovery of its amortized cost basis less any current-period credit loss.
-If the Company intends to sell the security or more likely than not will be required to sell the security before recovery of its amortized cost basis less any current-period credit loss, the OTTI shall be recognized in earnings equal to the entire difference between the investment's amortized cost basis and its fair value at the balance sheet date.
-If the Company does not intend to sell the security and it is not more likely than not that the entity will be required to sell the security before recovery of its amortized cost basis less any current-period credit loss, the OTTI shall be separated into (a) the amount representing the credit loss and (b) the amount related to all other factors.
-The amount of the total OTTI impairment related to the credit loss shall be recognized in earnings.
-The amount of the total OTTI related to other factors shall be recognized in other comprehensive income, net of applicable taxes.
+Declines in the fair value of HTM and AFS securities below their cost that are deemed to be other than temporary are reflected in earnings as realized losses or in other comprehensive income, depending on whether the Company intends to sell the security or more likely than not will be required to sell the security before recovery of its amortized cost basis less any current-period credit loss, the OTTI shall be recognized in earnings equal to the entire difference between the investment's amortized cost basis less and its fair value at the balance sheet date.
+If the Company does not intend to sell the security and it is not more likely than not that the entity will be required to sell the security before recovery of its amortized cost basis less and its fair value at the balance sheet date.
+If the Company does not intend to sell the security and it is not more likely than not that the entity will be required to sell the security before recovery of its amortized cost basis less any current-period credit loss, the OTTI